jessegmeyerlab/proteomics-tutorial/manuscript.md

 The potential benefit of top-down proteomics is the ability to measure proteoforms [@DOI:10.1126/science.aat1884].
 However, due to analytical challenges, the depth of protein coverage that is achievable by top-down proteomics is less than the depth that is achievable by bottom-up proteomics.

-In this tutorial we focus on the bottom-up proteomics workflow, the most common workflow of which is generally comprised of the following steps.
+In this tutorial we focus on the bottom-up proteomics workflow.
+The most common version of this workflow is generally comprised of the following steps.
 First, proteins in a biological sample must be extracted.
 Usually this is done by denaturing and solubilizing the proteins while disrupting DNA and tissue.
 Next, proteins are hydrolyzed into peptides, usually using a protease like trypsin.